-- Gasoline pump islands may not be located nearer than 18 feet to the street right-of-way or to any adjacent property line. - 2.
-Underground fuel tanks may not be located under designated fire lanes. - A fuel truck maneuvering schematic must be submitted and approved prior to issuance of a building permit.
+- 1. Gasoline pump islands may not be located nearer than 18 feet to the street right-of-way or to any adjacent property line. - 2.
+Underground fuel tanks may not be located under designated fire lanes. - 3.
+A fuel truck maneuvering schematic must be submitted and approved prior to issuance of a building permit.

+- 4. All fueling station canopies shall be designed and built with a sloped, mansard roof or similar style.
+Fueling station canopies with flat roofs are not permitted.
+The columns supporting the fueling station canopy shall be encased with brick, stone, or other similar material that matches the primary building. - 5.
+Vent stacks and pipes shall be placed so they are not visible from any adjacent street. - 4.6.
+When developed on a corner at the intersection of two streets, the buildings, structures, and site improvements shall be oriented to face the intersection (radially/ 45 degrees facing the point of intersection); provided, however, the director of community development and director of engineering may grant an exception to the foregoing requirement when one of the intersecting streets is a residential street or similar minor street.

+Sec.
+6.06.3. - Hotels.

-4. similar style. supporting the Fueling station canopies with flat roofs are not permitted.
-The columns e fueling station canopy shall be encased with brick, stone, or other similar matches the primary building.
-5. Vent stacks a nd pipes shall be placed so they are not visible from any adjacent street.
-1. 6. site improven point of inter director of en ped on a corner at the intersection of two streets, the buildings, structures, and nents shall be oriented to face the intersection (radially/ 45 degrees facing the resection); provided, however, the director of community development and gineering may grant an exception to the foregoing requirement when one of ag streets is a residential street or similar minor street. • • • Sec.
-6 5.06.3] Hotels.
-Hotels s shall be subjec t to the following additional use and development regulations: 1.
-Building desig gn. essibility.
-A guest room shall be accessible only from an internal hallway while sessible primarily from a central lobby area contained within the hotel. ior walls.
-Exterior walls, regardless of the number of stories (excluding s, windows and window units) shall be composed of: i.
-At least 75 percent primary masonry materials such as brick, stone, hand-laid tile (laid unit-by-unit), or veneer of such materials having the appearance of hand-laid units; ii.
-Not more than 25 percent secondary masonry, materials that is exterior insulation and finish systems composed of natural aggregates and synthetic binders having a minimum applied thickness of 0.75 inches, exposed aggregate, glass block or decorative concrete masonry units other than flat-gray block; and iii.
-Not more than ten percent non-masonry materials.
-2 Site facilities. ber of rooms.
-A full-service hotels and suite hotels shall have at least 100 rooms. room ing rooms.
-A full-service hotel shall have at least 4,000 square feet of meeting space.
-A limited-service hotel shall have meeting rooms of at least 700 te feet in area.
-Meeting rooms shall be equipped with a sink and a coffee bar. ming pools.
-All hotels shall have a swimming pool of at least 800 square feet rface area.
+Hotels shall be subject to the following additional use and development regulations:

+- 1. Building design. - a.
+Accessibility.
+A guest room shall be accessible only from an internal hallway while is accessible primarily from a central lobby area contained within the hotel. - a.b.
+Exterior walls.
+Exterior walls, regardless of the number of stories (excluding doors, windows and window units) shall be composed of: - i.
+At least 75 percent primary masonry materials such as brick, stone, handlaid tile (laid unit-by-unit), or veneer of such materials having the appearance of hand-laid units; - ii.
+Not more than 25 percent secondary masonry, materials that is exterior insulation and finish systems composed of natural aggregates and synthetic binders having a minimum applied thickness of 0.75 inches, exposed aggregate, glass block or decorative concrete masonry units other than flat-gray block; and - iii.
+Not more than ten percent non-masonry materials. - 2.Site facilities. - a.
+Number of rooms.
+A full-service hotels and suite hotels shall have at least 100 guest rooms. - b.
+Meeting rooms.
+A full-service hotel shall have at least 4,000 square feet of meeting room space.
+A limited-service hotel shall have meeting rooms of at least 700 square feet in area.
+Meeting rooms shall be equipped with a sink and a coffee bar. - c.
+Swimming pools.
+All hotels shall have a swimming pool of at least 800 square feet of surface area.